eshwavin/SETabView/README_olderVersions.md

 in the usage instructions.

-## Usage and Customization
+## Usage

-Import `SETabView` into the parent view controller and any child view controllers
+Import `VCTabView` into the parent ViewController and any child View Controllers

 ```swift
 import SETabView
 ```

-Inherit the `SEViewController` class in the parent view controller
+Inherit the `SEViewController` class in the parent ViewController
 ```swift
 class ViewController: SEViewController {